This article is meant for troubleshooting a WLAN connection that does not work.

 - Check if the password for that network has changed.
 If yes, go to Settings > WLAN, press and hold the network until a menu is opened and then select 'Forget network'.
 After that, pull down and select 'Connect to internet', select the network, type in the new password and tap 'Connect' (you may need to slide the display up first to see this button).

-- Check from network administrator which encryption protocol the network uses.
+- Check from your network administrator which encryption protocol the network uses.
 Sailfish OS supports WEP, WPA/WPA2 PSK and WPA-EAP (WPA2-Enterprise).
 Other encryptions are not yet supported.
-Same person can also tell you if the network requires more advanced settings like proxies or IP addresses.
+The same person can also tell you if the network requires more advanced settings like proxies or IP addresses.
 Those can be tweaked by going to Settings > WLAN, then pressing and holding the network until menu opens and selecting Edit.

-- After pulling down 'Connect to internet' there is also the option to 'Add network' which allows manual configuration of a new network.
-Obviously this requires solid understanding of WLAN technology and detailed information of the characteristics of the WLAN network you are aiming to configure to your Sailfish device.
+- After pulling down 'Connect to internet' there is also the option to 'Add network' which allows the manual configuration of a new network.
+Obviously, this requires solid understanding of WLAN technology and detailed information of the characteristics of the WLAN network you are aiming to configure to your Sailfish device.

 5. If you are trying to connect to a WLAN network using MAC filtering

-As a measure of safety it is possible to configure a WLAN access point (WLAN router, WLAN device) to accept connection requests only from such devices the MAC addresses of which have been registered to the WLAN device.
+As a measure of safety, it is possible to configure a WLAN access point (WLAN router, WLAN device) to accept connection requests only from such devices the MAC addresses of which have been registered to the WLAN device.

 If your WLAN device has the MAC address filtering enabled, you need to check the WLAN MAC address of your Sailfish OS device from menu page Settings > About product.
 Then add this address to your WLAN device.

 The connection should work now.